ballerina-platform/module-ballerinax-hubspot.crm.object.feedback/README.md

      --data 'grant_type=authorization_code&code=<CODE>&redirect_uri=<YOUR_REDIRECT_URI>&client_id=<YOUR_CLIENT_ID>&client_secret=<YOUR_CLIENT_SECRET>'
      ```

-   This command will return the access token necessary for API calls.
+   This command will return the access token and refresh token which are necessary for API calls.

    ```json
    {